-Katy Perry’s Flirting On ‘American Idol’ Is Crossing A Line For Many Fans & Here’s Why
+Here’s Why Fans Think Katy Perry’s Flirting On ‘American Idol’ Crosses A Major Line

 Katy Perry has been using her stint as a judge on American Idol to not only find new singing talent, but also to vocally admire some handsome young men.
 However, not everyone is happy with her antics.
 Some American Idol fans are criticizing Katy Perry for flirting so much with the contestants.
 According to The Washington Post a number of people believe that Perry is objectifying men in a way that is problematic in the #MeToo era, as the movement has often shined a light on powerful people using that power sexually over people with less clout.
 (Bustle has reached out to Perry for comment on the backlash, but did not receive an immediate response.)